SEL3379 : Enlightened Romantics: A Revolution in Feeling

 Aims

-Yet until recently, the version of Romanticism taught in schools was mostly confined to poetry written by middle class, white, English men.
+Until recently, the version of Romanticism taught in schools was mostly confined to poetry written by middle class, white, English men.
 While we don't exclude these writers, we want to look at British Romanticism as a transnational movement where the idea of being a corner of an emerging Empire with a global reach was looked at critically.
 Some embraced it, some resisted it, and others engaged with it whilst seeking to preserve and animate their own local cultures on the page.
+The module takes students back to where the United Kingdom began and the diverse, and often hidden voices, who lived through these seismic changes.

-A growing literary marketplace which included larger numbers of middle- and working class readers, as well as the wealthy, desired to hear an 'authentic' voice emerge from the page, one that engaged with the deepest human questions and echoed their own human desires and aspirations.
+A growing literary marketplace which included larger numbers of middle- and working-class readers, who desired to hear an 'authentic' voice emerge from the page, one that engaged with the deepest human questions and echoed their own human desires and aspirations.
 The labouring-class poet took the marketplace by storm, particularly in the glamorous ploughman-poet figure of Robert Burns whose 'heaven-taught' poetic skill seemed to offer the British public a taste of the deepest feelings of the human heart in the real language of men.
 But there is more to the labouring poet than meets the eye.
 Engaged with the philosophy and politics of their day, they took ideas to the widest possible audience, subverting audience expectations to set their own literary agenda and paving the way for the marginalised voices for centuries to come.

 Outline Of Syllabus